 The goal of a large number of criminal acts is to generate profits for the individual or the group that carries out the act.
 Money laundering is the processing of these criminal proceeds to disguise their illegal origin.
 This process is of critical importance, as it enables the criminal to enjoy these profits without jeopardising their source.
 In this paper, the author has discussed the various stages, trends, developments and the law relating to this subject.

-– Sumit Kumar Suman, CNLU Introduction The relationship of banker and customer is not something which is static but is a relationship which on many occasions changes its colour from one relationship to another.
-In a normal course of business, the basis of banker and customer relationship is contract and […]
+By Sumit Kumar Suman, CNLU Introduction The relationship of banker and customer is not something which is static but is a relationship which on many occasions changes its color from one relationship to another.
+In a normal course of business, the basis of banker and customer relationship is contractual, and […]

 Cheques are a type of bill of exchange and were developed as a way of making payments without the need to carry large amounts of money.
 A dishonoured cheque cannot be redeemed for its value and is worthless; they are also known as an RDI (returned deposit item), or NSF (non-sufficient funds) cheque.
 Cheques are usually dishonoured because the drawer’s account has been frozen or limited, or because there are insufficient funds in the drawer’s account when the cheque was redeemed.
 A cheque drawn on an account with insufficient funds is said to have bounced and may be called a rubber cheque.
 Banks typically charge customers for issuing a dishonoured cheque, and in some jurisdictions such an act is a criminal action.
 A drawer may also issue a stop on a cheque, instructing the financial institution not to honour a particular cheque